eightyfive/fetch-run/README.md

 # `fetch-run`

-`fetch-run` is a small utility `class` that helps you deal with common use cases regarding targeting API endpoints.
+`fetch-run` is a small utility `class` that helps you deal with your API endpoints:

-Namely:

 - Explicitly & easily define all you API endpoints
 - Run your API calls through a middleware stack